Which of the following subfields of psychology is correctly match... | Study Prep in Pearson+

-Which of the following subfields of psychology is correctly matched with its description?
+Which of the following subfields of psychology is correctly matched with an example?

 A